chowyb/guidecollection/java/primitives.md

 ```

 Note that each statement is followed by a semicolon `;` which indicates the end of that statement.
 This allows a long statement to span multiples lines of code if necessary.
-Also note the usage of `'a'` in the second example; this indicates to return the ASCII value of the character 'a', which is 97.
+Also note the usage of `'a'` in the second example; this indicates the use of the ASCII value of the character 'a', which is 97.
+It is possible to assign the ASCII value of a character to any integer

 ## Basic Arithmetic

 The following operators can be used on the numeric (integer and floating point) primitives:

-`+` - adds two numbers
+`+` - adds two numbers\
-`-` - subtracts two numbers
+`-` - subtracts two numbers\
-`*` - multiplies two numbers
+`*` - multiplies two numbers\
-`/` - divides the first number by the second number
+`/` - divides the first number by the second number\
 `=` - assigns the value of the second number to the first number (does not work if the first number is not a variable)

 Note the following rules for numeric operations: